Work-study is part of your financial aid package. It is earned through part-time employment. You must work to earn it.

 - Approval is required for work-study students to work during quarter breaks.

 - State Work Study requires students to be a Washington state resident.

 Find a Job

 - Verify if you are eligible for Work-Study with the Financial Aid Department.
 If you haven’t been awarded work-study funding, you can still hold a job on campus.
-All students may work as regular student employees regardless of whether they’ve been awarded financial aid.
+All eligible students may work as student employees regardless of whether they’ve been awarded financial aid.

 - Check available job openings on the job bulletin board near the Student Job Center.
 Consider positions related to your major and/or career interest.
-On request, the Student Job Center will help you identify available positions related to your goals and/or program of study.

 - Student Job Center staff will provide you with referral information to arrange your own interview with the supervisor.